-If you can't make it to Ellensburg for an on-campus audition, we will be hearing auditions in Seattle at Benaroya Hall.
+If you can't make it to Ellensburg for an on-campus audition, we will be hearing auditions in the Seattle area.
 Several faculty members will be there and we will be happy to hear you and talk to you about Central's voice program.

 Before you can audition you must register for an audition time.
 Please use the online audition form found on our Audition Information Page.
 You should also consider submitting recommendation forms, also found on that page.

 If you absolutely can't make it to either of those auditions, your third option would be to audition with a CD recording or a video recording.
 We will accept your taped audition, however, it is our experience that a live audition will represent you and your talent better.
 Contact Dr. Blaisdell for more information regarding taped auditions.

 First preference for admittance to the program and scholarship awards will be given to students who audition in January.

 If you are auditioning after February 1, please contact Dr. Blaisdell regarding audition arrangements.